SlimeQ/musicman/README.md

 1. Turn on the "Remote Control" interface in VLC
 2. Put the contents of musicman/www somewhere on your server's web site
-3. Create database "musicman" and set your credentials in musicman.py
+3. Create database "musicman" and create user 'musicman' with password 'sql'
 4. Run musicman.py to index the contents of your hard drive.

   eg; $ python musicman.py -d /my/music/directory